usegalaxy-eu/ena-upload-cli/README.md

 Please check out the [template](https://github.com/ELIXIR-Belgium/ENA-metadata-templates) of your checklist to discover which attributes are mandatory for the study, experiment and run ENA object.

+#### Study and Experiment custom attributes
+Similarly to samples, additional custom attributes can be added to the experiment and study tables by adding columns which headers are named like `experiment_attribute[attribute_name]` and `study_attribute[attribute_name]` in the experiment and study tables, respectively.

 ### Dev instance